Maya religion: Religious mobilization

-Like other Mesoamerican populations, Maya societies since the Spanish conquest have known a series of religious 'revitalization' movements, of a more or less violent character, and in response to intolerable exploitation.
+Like other Mesoamerican populations, Maya societies since the Spanish conquest have known a series of religious 'revitalization' movements, of a more or less violent character, and in response to intolerable exploitation by non-Maya outsiders.
 These movements usually followed the appearances of supernatural beings.
 In Chiapas (early 18th and late 19th century), the ensuing cults focused on female saints such as the Virgin Mary in the Tzeltal Rebellion of 1712 and Saint Rose of Lima, whereas in eastern Yucatán during the late 19th-century 'Caste War', crosses, dressed as women, and especially a 'Talking Cross', played the main roles.
 In the Alta Verapaz, the role of saints and crosses was assumed by male mountain deities demanding the destruction of the coffee plantations and a return to the ancient ways.
 In each case, certain individuals were recognized as mouthpieces of the supernatural entities involved.

 Ethics

-As ethical systems, polytheistic religions like those of the Maya are difficult to compare with the monotheistic world religions.
+As ethical systems, religions like those of the Maya are difficult to compare with the monotheistic world religions.
 However, the idea of 'covenants' between deities and human beings is common to both.
 Fulfilling the ritual requirements of the 'covenants' should ideally lead to a state of harmony.
 The archaic practice of human sacrifice should first of all be viewed within this framework.